 It’s a well-known fact that the traditional music business has more or less flip flopped on itself following the turn of the century.
 Record sales were once the primary driver of the industry, with bands touring and selling merch in order to promote an album.
 Now, a recorded album is often a loss-leader for touring and merch, which now drives the industry.
 Consequently, the way bands make money has drastically changed over the last few decades.

+So, how do bands make money today?
 Today, bands make money through seven main revenue streams:

 - Touring/Live Shows